shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 If the symbol is defined in your code, it opens that file and moves the text cursor.
 If the symbol is from .NET Core, it opens the source code web page.

 #### Error info
 Errors are detected in editor, as well as when compiling the code.
 Code parts with errors have red squiggly underlines, warnings green.
 A tooltip shows error/warning description.
-Also can contain links to fix the error, for example add missing `using namespace`.
+Also can contain links to fix the error: add missing `using namespace` or Windows API declaration.

 #### Code coloring
 Different kinds of code parts have different colors.
 Comments, strings, keywords, types, functions, etc.